jreijn/jreijn.github.com/_posts/2015-09-15-testing-session-replication-with-docker-compose-redis-spring-session.md

 haproxy_1
 ```

 To figure out if everything is working, we can test this in our local environment.
-By using docker-machine, we can get the local ip of vm with the running containers.
+By using docker-machine, we can get the local ip of the vm running the containers.
+If you're running an a Mac, like me, the containers are exposed to the (Virtualbox) VM and not to your local machine, therefor we need to get the ip of the VM to actually see HAProxy running on port 80.

 ```
 docker-machine ip dev